evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 ### Suspension

-The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 250 mm, and the maximum is 330 mm.
+The minimum ground clearance is 250 mm, and the maximum is 326 mm.

 ### Steering

 Dynamic steering is a standard on the MHERO I, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

+### Drive Modes

+The MHERO I lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 7 modes:

+- Watts to Freedom: Dynamic steering, low suspension with dynamic throttle and suspension.
+- Normal: Balanced steering, low suspension with efficient throttle, and balanced suspension.
+- Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
+- Terrain: Balanced steering, high suspension height with balanced throttle and damping.
+- Off-Road: Balanced steering, max suspension height with balanced throttle and damping.
+- Tow/Haul: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
+- My Mode: User-defined settings for steering, suspension, and throttle response.

 ### Brakes